The user searches on Google – “Mont Blanc Watches”

 This saves the number of resources used to display your pages, resulting in faster overall load times for your visitor.

 Caching is a technique that enables a website visitor’s browser to save the copies of your site’s individual pages.
-That means if the visitor revisits the page in future the content can be called up from cache instead of reloading the page.
+That means if the visitor revisits the page in future the content can be called up from the cache instead of reloading the page.
 This spares the number of assets used to load your pages and thus we can reduce the load time.
 One such module that will enable is W3 Total Cache.

 - Website Speed Tests

-You can use this analysis as a benchmark and once you have done changes listed here, you can again test your site to see if the changes are worth enough or not.
+You can use this analysis as a benchmark and once you have done the changes listed here, you can again test your site to see if the changes are worth enough or not.

 - Hosting Options

 Hosting is certainly not going to solve all the speed problems yet it impossible to have great speed without one.
-Moreover, other than speed you can avoid other issues faced by a managed host like security vulnerabilities and bandwidth restrictions.
+Moreover, other than the speed you can avoid other issues faced by a managed host like security vulnerabilities and bandwidth restrictions.

 So if you are looking your site to perform faster, you can look for service like Turnkey Internet.
-They provide us bulletproof reliability and a 100% Network Up-time Guarantee.
+They provide us with bulletproof reliability and a 100% Network Up-time Guarantee.

 - Content Delivery Network